 1. Market discount rate update - introduction

-Global recession fears, alongside rising inflation and interest rates, have fuelled market volatility in recent months, driving a decline in markets towards the end of June 2022.
+Inflation has slowed but economic uncertainty continues to drive market volatility, with growth in the Australian economy and household spending slowing.
 The selection of a reasonable discount rate therefore remains a key consideration, whether for the purpose of financial reporting or for any valuation analysis.

 Note: Movement in WACC is for the overall market and is not company specific.

-The cost of capital has increased over the period due to a rise in the risk-free rate, moderated by a decline in the equity market risk premium (EMRP).
-All other things being equal, this will lead to lower asset values.
+The cost of capital has decreased slightly over the period due to a decline in the equity market risk premium (EMRP).
+All other things being equal, this will lead to slightly higher asset values.

-The ongoing economic uncertainty does not alter the best practice approach of using expected cash flows as the basis for valuations.
+The ongoing economic uncertainty increases the need to adopt the best practice approach of using expected (i.e., probability weighted) cash flows as the basis for valuations.
 In fact, the greater uncertainty associated with future earnings indicates that additional rigour may be required in developing robust projections.
 These forecasts should be coupled with an appropriate discount rate.

 As recognised experts, this update helps you understand the assumptions we make which you can rely on for a reasonable outcome.